cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ## An (Unofficial) Extension pack for using HotChocolate GraphQL framework within Azure Functions for v11 & v12.

 **Update Notes:**
+- Bumped to HC v12.4.1
+- Added Build Target for .Net 6.0 now that it's fully supported for In-Process Azure Functions!
+- Updated Star Wars InProcess Demo app to .Net 6 with Azuzr Functions v4.0.
+- Added marshalling of RequestData.ClaimsIdentities into HttpContext ClaimsPrincipal for IsolatedProcess support in GraphQL.AzureFunctionsProxy.IsolatedProcess; now accessible from HttpContext.User.

+_Prior Release Notes:_
 - Added Support for Azure Functions using .Net 5 in the [Isolated Process Model (Out-of-process)](https://docs.microsoft.com/en-us/azure/azure-functions/dotnet-isolated-process-guide).
   - This allows the Isolated Process to have the same support for features/functionality of HC as the in-process model including:
     - GraphQL execution with maximum out-of-the-box support (e.g.BatchRequests, Extension values, etc...)